top of page

 The ADHD Clinical Group Programme offers psychological support delivered in a small, closed group format.

 Groups run as a fixed-length programme, with each session building on the last.
-Sessions typically include structured teaching, guided discussion, practical exercises, and between-session reflection.
+This provides continuity, predictability, and a shared foundation for learning, reflection, and change.

 Who This May Suit